archcoding-books/papers/storage/haystack/haystack.md

 The machine returns the photo if it is found.
 Otherwise, the machine returns an error.

-Each Store machine manages multiple physical vol- umes.
+Each Store machine manages multiple physical volumes.
 Each volume holds millions of photos.
-For concreteness, the reader can think of a physical vol- ume as simply a very large file (100 GB) saved as ‘/hay/haystack<logical volume id>’.
-A Store machine can access a photo quickly using only the id of the cor- responding logical volume and the file offset at which the photo resides.
-This knowledge is the keystone of the Haystack design: retrieving the filename, offset, and size for a particular photo without needing disk opera- tions.
+For concreteness, the reader can think of a physical volume as simply a very large file (100 GB) saved as ‘/hay/haystack<logical volume id>’.
+A Store machine can access a photo quickly using only the id of the corresponding logical volume and the file offset at which the photo resides.
+This knowledge is the keystone of the Haystack design: retrieving the filename, offset, and size for a particular photo without needing disk operations.
 A Store machine keeps open file descriptors for
 ![](5.png)
 ![](t1.png)
-each physical volume that it manages and also an in- memory mapping of photo ids to the filesystem meta- data (i.e., file, offset and size in bytes) critical for re- trieving that photo.
+each physical volume that it manages and also an inmemory mapping of photo ids to the filesystem metadata (i.e., file, offset and size in bytes) critical for retrieving that photo.

 We now describe the layout of each physical volume and how to derive the in-memory mapping from that